numo-labs/sdk/README.md

 ### `url`

 'String' - The location of the backend socket server.
-Default: `localhost:9182`.
+Default: `https://sdk-backend.eu-west-1.elasticbeanstalk.com/`.

+### `lambda`

+'String' - The lambda function which is used by the backend to distribute the query to providers.

 ### `timeout*`